 Drinks: Aim to drink as little caffeine and alcohol as possible and cut down on carbonated drinks late in the evening.
 Herbal teas and hot milky drinks could help you to relax and can be a more sleep-friendly option.

 Unwind: After a busy, active day, try to de-stress.
 A hot bath, reading a book or listening to relaxing music can get you into a peaceful mood ready for a good night's sleep.

 Be prepared: If heartburn or indigestion does occur, do you have any medication to help you?

 How Gaviscon Double Action might help

 Gaviscon Double Action gets to work instantly whenever you need heartburn or indigestion relief.
 It forms a physical barrier to acid - a raft (or layer) on top of the stomach contents.
 This helps to stop acid refluxing into the food pipe.
-Gaviscon can also neutralise acid and offers long lasting relief - up to two times longer than antacids.
+Gaviscon can also neutralise acid and offers long-lasting relief - up to two times longer than antacids.

 If you can get yourself into a routine as suggested, it could really help reduce heartburn or indigestion.
-But while you're trying to implement some of measures above, or on occasions when you really need to eat, drink and be merry a little later at night, remember to have Gaviscon Double Action by your side.
+But while you're trying to implement some of the measures above, or on occasions when you really need to eat, drink and be merry a little later at night, remember to have Gaviscon Double Action by your side.

 All information presented is not meant to diagnose or prescribe.
 Gaviscon for Heartburn & Indigestion.
 Always read the label.
 If symptoms are severe or prolonged you should consult a doctor or pharmacist.
 Always talk to your doctor or pharmacist before taking any medicine.